Updated: Jan 4

 Thank you for joining The Wooden Spoon community.
 I am excited to have you join a foodie community like none other.

 When I was a young child, I was always fascinated by cooking.
 I attribute my early obsession with two people.
 My mother had me cooking when I was about two years old.
 Nothing complicated, of course; simple dishes such as enchiladas or cookies.
 Then there was Emeril Lagasse.
 One of the first cooks to have a presence on TV, he would often shout BAM!
-Just to keep is camera crew from falling asleep.
-But of course, I had to follow in his steps and make my own cooking videos when I was a child.
+Just to keep his camera crew from falling asleep.
+But of course, I had to follow his steps and make my own cooking videos when I was a child.

 From there, I kept crafting my cooking.
-I went from my humble beginnings of throwing spices in water and calling it soup to more refined dishes while taking inspiration from Gavin Kaysen, Andrew Zimmern and Escoffier.
+I went from my humble beginnings of throwing spices in water and calling it soup to more refined dishes while taking inspiration from Gavin Kaysen, Andrew Zimmern, and Escoffier.

 As soon as I could get a job, I applied to a senior living home to be a server.
-I met so many wonderful people and met numerous chefs that created an even bigger fascination in cooking.
+I met so many wonderful people and met numerous chefs that created an even bigger fascination with cooking.
 There is a stigma about senior living homes having horrible bland food; this is not entirely true.
-Numerous chefs often work two jobs, one at senior living home and one at a restaurant.
+Numerous chefs often work two jobs, one at a senior living home and one at a restaurant.
 I've met line cooks, baking and pastry directors from restaurants in Minneapolis, skilled graduates from le cordon bleu, and managers from some of the largest hotels in the Twin Cities.

 And so, I hope to fill this void.
 I Created The Wooden Spoon Blog and Foodie Community.
-I hope to create a private chef business in the future and plan to cook for you and my friends around my community.
+I hope to create a private chef business and plan to cook for you and my friends around my community.
 I'll even offer deals through my blog, so be sure to subscribe to our newsletter to be notified when we post.

 I want to thank you again for joining me on my road through my culinary journey.
-I can't wait to see this community grow and be a part of your own culinary journey.
+I can't wait to see this community grow and be a part of your culinary journey.

 "The Flying Chef"